nemonik/drone/README.md

 ## License

-Be careful using this container image as you must meet the obligations and conditions to your license and is subject to penalty under US Federal and International copyright law.
+Be careful using this container image as you must meet the obligations and conditions of the [license](https://github.com/drone/drone/blob/master/LICENSE) as not doing so will be subject to penalty under US Federal and International copyright law.

 A copy of the Drone Enterprise Edition license can be found [here](https://github.com/drone/drone/blob/master/LICENSE).